 The Menopause Health Engineering Initiative, founded by Prof. Nozomi Nishimura, aims to understand the science of menopause and improve health for half the population!
-Check out the Cornell Chronical article here.
+Check out the Cornell Chronicle article here.

 Postdoc Becka Irwin has just accepted a position as a Tenure-Track Assistant Professor in the Biomedical Engineering department at the University of Rochester, to begin July 2025.
 Congratulations Becka!